laravel-workflow/laravel-workflow/README.md

 ## Requirements

 You can use any queue driver that Laravel supports but this is heavily tested against Redis.
 Your cache driver must support locks.
-(Read: [Laravel Queues](https://laravel.com/docs/9.x/queues#unique-jobs))
+Also be sure to read the [Wiki](https://github.com/laravel-workflow/laravel-workflow/wiki) too!

 ## Usage